cakephp/docs/en/development/routing.rst

 ``PagesController->display('products')``.

 In addition to the greedy star ``/*`` there is also the ``/**`` trailing star syntax.
-Using a trailing double star, will capture the remainder of a URL as a single passed argument.
+Using a trailing double star will capture the remainder of a URL as a single passed argument.
 This is useful when you want to use an argument that included a ``/`` in it::